G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/code_runner_node_guide.md

 - **`FILES`**: Dictionary of loaded files (filename -> file path mapping) - available when files are loaded
 - **`OUT_DIR`**: String path to output directory where you can create files (typically "out/")
 - **`RESULT`**: Set this variable to return data from your code to the workflow

+**Important**: Files created in `OUT_DIR` must not exceed 16MB in size, as they will be rejected during the save process due to MongoDB document size limitations.

 ### Code Structure Example: